 Timeline of Edward Jenner:

-1762: Apprenticed to a surgeon at Sodbury, near Bristol.
+1762: Jenner was apprenticed to a surgeon at Sodbury, near Bristol.

-1770: Went to London to study under John Hunter.
+1770: He went to London to study under John Hunter.

 1773: He returns to Berkeley where he establishes a large medical practice.

 1775: Edward Jenner begins to experiment with cowpox, particularly thinking it could be a protection against smallpox.

 1796: Vaccinated the eight year old James Phipps with cowpox from the hands of the local milkmaid Sarah Nelmes.
 Then showed that the boy was protected from smallpox.

 1798: His book “An Inquiry into the Causes and Effects of the Various Vaccinae” had to be published privately after being rejected by the scientific periodicals of the day.

 1800: Although vaccination met with opposition over 70 physicians and surgeons signed that they were confident with the process.
 Within another three years vaccination was being practiced in many other parts of the world.
 Edward Jenner was awarded two grants by parliament to continue his work.